-When you’re trying to get around Portland, Oregon, one of the best ways to do so is with an RV.
+When you’re trying to get around Portland, Oregon, one fun way to do so is with an RV.
 With a Portland RV rental you can accommodate as few as two people or as many as 12.

 Portland campgrounds can provide you with full-hookups and convenient amenities.
-It’s important to remember that a good campground is more than just a source of electricity and water; the best campgrounds will have nightly events, fun and friendly people, helpful staff, and a bevy of activities around the premises for the whole family to enjoy.
+A good campground is more than just a source of electricity and water; the best campgrounds will have nightly events, fun and friendly people, helpful staff, and a bevy of activities around the premises for the whole family to enjoy.

 Roamer’s Rest RV Park is a cozy spot that allows pets and has plenty of shaded spots.
 Another great option is Clackamette RV Park, which offers trail access and swimming.
 Both parks have cell reception and discounts available.

-When looking for something to do during your RV vacation, consider visiting the Grotto, which is a beautiful botanical garden that includes a shrine.
+When looking for something to do during your RV vacation, consider visiting the Grotto, a beautiful contemplative botanical garden that includes a shrine.
 The Hoyt Arboretum is another space where you can go to experience nature.
-This arboretum features walking trails and a Redwood observation deck.
+This arboretum features walking trails and a redwood observation deck.

 For those that want to experience more of the artsy side of Portland, the Portland Art Museum and PICA are great places to visit.
-Or you can take a road trip through Oregon to see the beauty of the whole state.
+Or you can take a road trip through Oregon to see the Columbia River Gorge, forests, rivers, sand dunes, and the other wild beauty of the state.